etecture/rex/README.md

 # rex - react exotics

-Exotic components, hooks and functions that you wouldn't find in the usual react component library. \
+Exotic components, hooks and functions that you wouldn't find in other react component libraries. \
 The goal is to have a library with very specific features that other big component libraries might not cover.

 > ⚠ This library is in a very early development stage.
 Expect breaking changes with minor version changes! \